Last Updated on April 23, 2021

 This insoluble food ingredient (the typical roughage) acts like a “natural bulking agent”.
 It is found mainly in vegetables, fruits, most whole grains, most beans, brans and flax seeds.
 Even if these agents have no direct effect, they help our digestive system organs by their pure presence.
 That's because they increase stool mass and move content through the colon.

-As you can see many healthy produce like fruits, vegetables or legumes contain a mixture of soluble and insoluble fiber.
+As you can see much nutritious produce like fruits, vegetables or legumes contain a mixture of soluble and insoluble fiber.
 Regardless of whether they act as natural gelling or stool bulking agents, dietary fiber is good for our health.
-Let’s take a closer look.
+Let's take a closer look.

 Top 5 health benefits of fiber

 When physicians first discovered dietary roughage, they thought it was useless and just a bulk or “ballast” for our body.
 That's why here in Germany we still call this fibrous component “Ballaststoff”.
 Today, however, the diverse health benefits of these natural laxatives are well researched.